boylesoftware/x2node-records/README.md

 * `optional` - Boolean `true` if the property is optional and `false` if it is required.

-* `isModifiable()` - Returns Boolean `true` if the property is modifiable.
+* `modifiable` - Boolean `true` if the property is modifiable.

 * `isId()` - Returns Boolean `true` if the property is an id property (the definition has `role` property set to "id").

 * `isPolymorphObject()` - Returns Boolean `true` if the property is a polymorphic nested object.
+A shortcut for `nestedProperties.isPolymorphObject()`.

 * `isPolymorphRef()` - Returns Boolean `true` if the property is a reference with multiple targets.
 Note, that the `scalarValueType` in this case is `object`, not `ref` (see `nestedProperties` property description below).

-* `isPolymorph()` - Returns Boolean `true` if the property is a polymorphic nested object or a reference with multiple targets (equivalent of `isPolymorphObject() || isPolymorphRef()`).

-* `typePropertyName` - For a polymorphic nested object property, name of the property used as the concrete type discriminator.
-The same is made available on the subtype pseudo-properties (those that have `isSubtype()` return `true`).
+This is a shortcut for `nestedProperties.isPolymorphRef()`.

-* `isSubtype()` - Returns Boolean `true` if the property is a pseudo-property representing a subtype in a polymorphic nested object or property container.
-Such property can be either a nested object or a reference property.
+* `isSubtype()` - Returns Boolean `true` if the property is a pseudo-property representing a subtype in a polymorphic container.
+Such property itself can be either a nested object or a reference property.

 * `isRef()` - Returns Boolean `true` if the property is a **non-polymorphic** reference (that is the `scalarValueType` property is "ref").

 * `refTarget` - Name of the referred record type for a non-polymorphic reference property.

+* `refTargets` - For a polymorphic reference property, array of names of all allowed referred record types.
+This is a shortcut for `nestedProperties.subtypes`.

 * `nestedProperties` - For a nested object property, `PropertiesContainer` of the nested object's properties.
 For a non-polymorphic reference property, the referred `RecordTypeDescriptor`.
 For a polymorphic nested object, a `PropertiesContainer` with pseudo-properties that use the subtype names and describe each subtype as a nested object property.
 The container also includes the shared properties defined in the `properties` attribute, if any.
 For a polymorphic reference property, also a `PropertiesContainer` with pseudo-properties, each using the target record type name as its name and having a non-polymorphic reference type.

-* `subtypes` - For a polymorphic nested object property, an array of all subtype names.
-For a polymorphic reference property, an array of names of possible target record types.

-* `newObject()` - Method used to create instances of the nested object for a nested object property.

 ## Extensibility